Master of Indigenous Studies and Master of Māori Studies

 Online activities

-Courses have an online element through eWananga LMS, so access to a laptop and internet connection is needed for postgraduate study.
+Courses have an online element through supervision and eWānanga LMS.
+Experience using a laptop and the internet is strongly recommended for postgraduate study.

 Commencement and venue of all papers may change and is conditional on achieving required student enrolment numbers and geographical location of students.